×

 The Clean Water Act established state revolving loan funds (SRFs) to assist communities with upfront cash to build water infrastructure.
 EPA allocates SRF funding to each state that administers the Clean Water Act.
 The states then contribute an additional 20% to match federal SRF capitalization grants, and also administer the program according to state-specific eligibility criteria.
 While states establish their own eligibility criteria, the American Recovery Act of 2009, and subsequent appropriations bills, require all Clean Water SRF programs to use at least 10% of their federal capitalization grant for green infrastructure, water and energy efficiency projects, or other environmentally innovative activities.
 This requirement is commonly referred to as the Green Project Reserve.

 Many states, including Michigan and Wisconsin, allow revolving loan funds to be used to pay for natural infrastructure projects.
-Click the “Accessing State Revolving Funds” link above to learn more about leveraging SRF loans to finance coastal resiliency investments.
+Check out these “Accessing State Revolving Funds” resources to learn more about leveraging SRF loans to finance coastal resiliency investments.

 RiverNetwork-waterAcademy_Utility